 - participate to online moderated discussion fora, stay tuned on relevant news and events

 - access links to online libraries, databases, repositories with relevant materials

-- participate in online trainings and access e-learning modules on post-harvest management
+- participate in online trainings and access e-learning modules on post-harvest

 - receive a bi-monthly newsletter

 About the CoP